getnacelle/nacelle-js/examples/vue-shopify-account/README.md

 All the functions to interact with the API live in the `/components/AccountProvider.vue` file and the graphql queries are in the `/gql/index.js`.

 We are using [the composition API](https://vuejs.org/guide/extras/composition-api-faq.html) for state management but this can be integrated into any state management system.

-### Multipass Login

-In the `/component/AccountProvider.vue` file there is a `multipassLogin` method, which logs the user into their Shopify account.
-The best use for this function is to log in the user before checkout, so their information is passed to the checkout page.

 ## Using Nuxt?